tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 Code reviews are an essential yet challenging part of the software development lifecycle.
 Part of this challenge comes from the first-line response your ego may have to feedback on your code.

 Working to separate yourself from the code you write can help reduce some of the emotional aspects of this process and make it easier to embrace the value that code reviews provide.
 With time, space, and practice, this separation will come more naturally.
+While you likely won't need to take a walk after every piece of code review feedback, it's helpful to have these practices in your toolbelt.

 When in doubt, assume best intentions (and maybe step away ;)).